Jim McIntosh, Chair

 Kyrylo is a currently enrolled in Algonquin College’s Bachelor of Applied Business 4-year program, and is specializing in supply chain management.
 From this program, he expects to build a career by applying supply chain management to the e-business environment.
 Kyrylo is an active member of Toastmasters International as well as APICS (Association of Operations Management).
 For the Toastmasters Club, he has volunteered to take a role of treasurer for year 2012-2013.
 With APICS, in team of colleagues, he won a regional business competition and participated in national competition which held in Cambridge, Ontario.
 His current occupation is a representative working for regional marketing company.
 He is being recognized in TOP20 best representatives in division of Canadian Tire Financial Services.
 In 2011, he represented the student body as a director on the Board of the Algonquin College Student Association (SA).
 As a board member, he worked on issues such as transportation, demand-driven services, and school spirit in the college.
 Kyrylo was elected by the students to serve as their representative on the Board of Governors for a one year term beginning in September, 2012 and was re-elected to serve for a second one-year term effective September 2013.

-Kathyrn Leroux – Chair, Governance Committee
+Kathyrn Leroux – Chair, Academic & Student Affairs Committee

 Kathyrn Leroux has held a variety of positions in the hospitality industry with the majority of years spent in sales and marketing.
 She currently serves as the Regional Director of Marketing at the Lone Star Group of Companies, a position which she has held since 2001.
 Kathyrn is involved in a number of community organizations and associations including the Canadian Marketing Association, the Downtown Rideau BIA, the Canadian Society of Association Executives, Meeting Planners International and the Ottawa Tourism and Convention Authority.
 She has been involved in various fundraising campaigns including developing the “Do It for Dad” run for the Prostate Cancer Association and the Ottawa Regional Cancer Centre, and developing and assisting with successful fundraising initiatives for the Heart Institute and the Children’s Hospital of Eastern Ontario.
 Kathryn was appointed to the Board of Governors effective September, 2011.